canon ef-s vs ef lens comparison

 If you're confused about the difference between an EF and an EF-S lens, you're not alone.
 A lot Canon shooter want to know the differences between EF and EF-S lenses.

 It can be confusing because you CAN use the larger EF lenses on the smaller APS-C cameras.
 I do it all the time.
-This post will give you a full understanding of the EF-S vs EF lens comparison.
+This post will give you the pluses and minuses of Canon EF-S vs EF lenses.

 Canon EF-S lenses have a smaller image circle and are made to fit the smaller APS-C Canon "crop" cameras.
 Canon EF lenses have a larger image circle, are bigger, and are made to work with full frame APS Canons, but also work on APS-C cameras.